- Sabreing wine at North of 9. July 10th 2011.

 Cava, on the other hand emulates the method classique and the Spanish do this rather well.
 Once called Spanish Champagne, the French authorities have banned the use of the term

-The list of high quality sparkling wine regions goes on, and with a little background knowledge, you can sample great bubbly from Hungary , South Africa , and Australia , to name just a few.
+The list of high quality sparkling wine regions goes on, and with a little background knowledge, you can sample great bubbly from Hungary South Africa Australia

 The wines sampled today were: